warp-ds/tech-docs/docs/guidelines/data-visualization/success-criteria/screenreader.md

 #### Sort the data before rendering and pay attention to the order of the different chart elements.

-When drawing with D3.js (or other libraries), from a visual point of view it doesn't really matter how an array is sorted or in which order we render the different elements, where on the page things are rendered depends on the `x` and `y` coordinates.
+When drawing with D3.js (or other libraries), from a visual point of view it doesn't really matter how an array is sorted or in which order we render the different elements.
+Where on the page things are rendered depends on the `x` and `y` coordinates.

 Assistive technology, however, reads out the contents of a page in the order they appear in the [DOM](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model).
 In practice, this means we will need to:

 1. Render the different areas of the graph in a logical order.
 2. Sort the data array with data points in the order it should be read in before drawing the elements.

-Ideally, the order and sorting is documented by the designers and included in the handoff spec to the developers.
+Ideally, the order and sorting is documented by the designers and included in the handoff spec.

 #### Add roles and labels to the different chart elements